missamynicholson/phlash/README.md

 ## Challenges

 This is a special team.
-Not having enough with being challenged during 4 months coding like crazy in Ruby and Javascript, the PHLASH team decided they wanted to know how to develop a "Phlashy app" to show how much they could learn in very little time, (exactly 12 days), and take pics of [Dougal the Poodle](http://i.imgur.com/0pCDeFB.png?1), [Mabel](http://i.imgur.com/ZI8mXE7.jpg), the notorious [Sergio's neighbour cat](http://i.imgur.com/e6TL1Sr.png), or even [the mother duck-er](http://i.imgur.com/aTSMhz9.png)
+Not having enough with being challenged during 4 months coding like crazy in Ruby and Javascript, the PHLASH team decided they wanted to know how to develop a *"Phlashy app"* to show how much they could learn in very little time, (exactly 12 days), and share pics of [Dougal the Poodle](http://i.imgur.com/0pCDeFB.png?1), [Mabel](http://i.imgur.com/ZI8mXE7.jpg), the notorious [Sergio's neighbour cat](http://i.imgur.com/e6TL1Sr.png), or even [the mother duck-er](http://i.imgur.com/aTSMhz9.png)

 None of the team knew about Swift before the start of the project, although Amy was a bit familiar with Xcode.
 To make matters even more interesting, some of the members hadn't used a Mac in their lives before this project!
 (Sergio, we know who you are!)